joncoop/platformer-final-template/README.md

 - Create invincibility (star) power-up that gives the hero a timed period of invincibility.
 If you are using an image to indicate when the hero is invincible due to being hurt, be sure that that image is not shown in this situation.
 This means you will need to create a different timer to track invincibility time from a power up.
 - Invent your own power-up which lasts a limited amount of time or until the player hits an enemy or completes a level.
 - Increase the max hearts a player can have when some milestone is achieved, perhaps completing a certain number of levels or achieving a certain score.
-- Have the hero track coins separately from the score.
-(They can still be worth points.)
-Give an extra life when a number of coins is earned.
-Reset the coin count after a life is given.
 - Invent an item which has a negative consequence on a player other than reducing hearts, lives, or points.
 - Put gaps in the blocks that run along the bottom of the level.
 Then modify the check_world_edges function so that the hero's hearts get set to zero if the player goes past the bottom edge of the world.
 You'll need to make sure enemies that fall through these gaps are also removed from the game.
 Pygame's sprite.kill() function will be useful for this.
 - Add a PAUSE stage to the game which is activated when the player presses 'p' (or a button on the joystick).
 All movement and time should stop during a pause stage.
 Pressing 'p' again should resume.
 Be sure to show a message indicating the game is paused.
 Theme music should also pause.
 (Pygame has pause and unpause functions for music.
 Consider adding music helper functions along with play and stop to accomplish this.)